Sixl-Daniel/fend-feedreader-testing/README.md

 *A practice project for the Udacity Front End Web Developer Nanodegree Program*

+This exercise is about [Jasmine](https://jasmine.github.io/), a behavior-driven development framework for testing JavaScript code.
+This application is using [Jasmine version 2.1.0](https://jasmine.github.io/2.1/introduction.html).

+To see the test suites, click the icon in the bottom right corner.

 **PERKS**
 - Fading effect when switching feeds
 - Author and summary added